gigya/cdc-starter-kit/docs/advanced.md

 ## Advanced Usage
 _WIP_

 In this guide we will explain how to extend this demo website to support the advanced features that Gigya offers using the webSdk and the Screensets + Configuration in the console.

-Concretely, we'll work on:
+It's highly reccomended to read the [Basic Guide](basic.md) prior to start with this tutorial.

 1. i18n
 2. Extensions